Willis Polk: Career

 Willis Polk's early career included work with McKim, Mead & White, as well as Bernard Maybeck.
 In 1889, Polk joined the office of A. Page Brown in New York and moved with Brown's firm to San Francisco, subsequently taking over the Ferry Building project following Brown's death.
 Though his own career was inconsistent during these years, Polk became an active and outspoken advocate for the architectural profession and the standards of good design.
 During 1890-91 he published three issues of the Architectural News, conceived as an alternative to the conservative California Architect and Building News.
 In addition to Polk, John Galen Howard, Ernest Coxhead, and Bertram Goodhue were contributors to the News.
 In 1894, Polk led the Guild of Arts and Crafts, an organization of artists and architects, in an effort to create a Board of Public Works that would approve the design of all municipal projects.
 Polk also wrote a series of short critiques for The Wave, a San Francisco weekly review, between 1892 and 1899.
 At times harsh in his criticisms, Polk often alienated colleagues and former associates with his comments.

-After much dissatisfaction with their logo, The Sierra Club adopted a design by Willis Polk, in Spring 1894.
-It was used as their logo with small changes until 1998.
+After much dissatisfaction with their logo, in 1894 the Sierra Club adopted a design by Willis Polk.
+It was used with small changes until 1998.

 He struggled to earn commissions, and in 1897 he declared bankruptcy.
 However, an opportunity presented itself in 1899.
 Francis Hamilton, of the local firm Percy & Hamilton, died, and George Washington Percy asked Polk to be his new partner.
 Polk was primarily in charge of design and employee management, while Percy focused on the business end.
 The partnership gave Polk a relief to his debt and the opportunity to work on large-scale commercial structures.
 The partnership designed five buildings, including One Lombard Street.
 Addison Mizner was one of his apprentices.